-Trustees have examined their responsibilities under Section 88(1) of the Education and Inspections Act 2006 (EIA) to promote good behaviour and discipline in schools.
-Our Trustees have considered the statement of principles under Section 88(2) of the Education and Inspections Act 2006 in relation to the approval of powers of the Head Teacher and staff for:
+In writing this policy the Trust has examined responsibilities under Section 88(1) of the Education and Inspections Act 2006 (EIA) to promote good behaviour and discipline in Academies.
+Our Trustees have considered the statement of principles under Section 88(2) of the Education and Inspections Act 2006 in relation to the approval of powers of the Head Teacher and staff for operation of this Behaviour Policy.